M.Tech in CAD/CAM Engineering Syllabus

 Tech in CAD/CAM Engineering Course Details

-The Mechanical Engineering Department is offering a two-year postgraduate program with specialization in Computer-Aided Design and Computer-Aided Manufacturing (M.Tech CAD/CAM), also known as Master of Engineering (M.E).
+The Mechanical Engineering Department offers a two-year postgraduate program specializing in Computer-Aided Design and Computer-Aided Manufacturing (M.Tech CAD/CAM), also known as Master of Engineering (M.E).

 As the top Mechanical Engineering Department in Ahmedabad (Gujarat), the Department has highly skilled and experienced faculty members specializing in advanced fields.